tototomate123/tuwunel/docs/development/hot_reload.md

 **no crate is allowed to call a function or use a variable from a crate below it.**

-![conduwuit's dynamic library setup diagram - created by Jason Volk](assets/libraries.png)
+![Tuwunel's dynamic library setup diagram - created by Jason Volk](assets/libraries.png)

 When a symbol is referenced between crates they become bound: **crates cannot be